CodeWringer/ambersteel/documents/en/ruleset/rules.md

 * If the attempt is a complete failure, the **Inj.** becomes **permanent**.
 It cannot be **treated** via [surgery](#surgery-int) anymore.
 * Only one [surgery](#surgery-int) attempt can be made every 24 hours.

 All currently **treated** **Inj.** can be removed/recovered from, by spending **4D4** weeks in uninterrupted, active recovery.
-Active recovery implies spending the vast majority of the day in bed or at least avoiding physical or mental strains.
+Active recovery implies spending the vast majority of the day in bed or at least avoiding physical and mental strains.

 ### Exhaustion
 Exhaustion is the measure of a character's maximum physical and mental strain they can endure.